 - Click Add tag

 - Provide your tag with a title in the Tag field

 When the time comes to automatically tag entries with a new tag:

-- Go to Settings > General > Tags
+- In the Manage workspace, go to Settings > General > Tags

 - Click the tag you'd like to remove the automation from